Unión de Curtidores

-Unión de Curtidores (Spanish, Union of Tanners; nicknamed Curtidores) was a football club.
+Unión de Curtidores (Spanish, Union of Tanners; nicknamed Curtidores) is a football club.
 The club was founded on August 15, 1928.

 History

 The club was founded on August 15, 1928.
 The club gained fame in the early 1930s by defeating local clubs in such a way that the board of directors tried to enroll the club in Mexican Primera División.
 It was not until 1943 when the club and the club's state of Guanajuato joined forces and created Union-Leon, which later become Club León.
 The club went on to keep the club's name and the colors and in 1967 joined the Segunda División Profesional.
 In the 1970-1971 tournament, the club finished 7th overall.
 In 1971-1972 the club finished one point away from being relegated.

 In 1972-1973 the club finished 8th overall.
 In 1974-1975 they managed to qualify for the playoffs beating Club Leon 1-0, but fell to Toluca, who went on to become the champion that year.

+In 1977–78 and 1979–80 the team was on the verge of being relegated to the Second Division, however, it defeated Atlas F.C. and Club Jalisco to ensure its continuity in the first tier of Mexican soccer.
+However, in 1981 Curtidores was relegated to the second level after losing the relegation promotion to Atlas.
+In 1982–83 the team managed to return to the top category after defeating Deportivo Zamora in the promotion play–off.
+The team only remained in the First Division for one season, the 1984–85, since Curtidores was directly relegated to the second level for being more than 11 points away from the penultimate classified team.
+After this relegation, the team has never returned to Liga MX.

+During 1986 and 1987, the Unión de Curtidores board ended its professional football teams, selling its franchises to teams from the cities of Chetumal and Zacatecas.